playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 Great!
 We're now able to keep track of what errors are occurring in our app.
 Hopefully, this allows us to address bugs as the user experiences them, making the app feel more stable as time goes on.

-Now let's see if we're not able to make the experience a bit nicer for our users when they _do_ hit an error.
+Now, let's see if we're not able to make the experience a bit nicer for our users when they _do_ hit an error.

 # Ignoring the Error {#ignoring-the-error}

 Some bugs?
 They're showstoppers.
 When they happen, you can't do anything to recover from the error, and as a result, you have to halt the user's ability to interact with the page.

-Other bugs on the other hand may not require such harsh actions.
-For example, if you can silently log an error, pretending that nothing ever happened and allowing the app to continue on as normal, that is oftentimes a better user experience.
+Other bugs, on the other hand, may not require such harsh actions.
+For example, if you can silently log an error, pretending that nothing ever happened and allowing the app to continue on as normal, that oftentimes leads to a better user experience.

 Let's see how we can implement this in our apps.